IBM-Cloud/ansible-collection-ibm/docs/ibm_mqcloud_queue_manager.rst

   service_instance_guid (True, str, None)
     (Required for new resource) The GUID that uniquely identifies the MQ on Cloud service instance.

+  display_name (False, str, None)
+    A displayable name for the queue manager - limited only in length.

   location (True, str, None)